San Francisco Crown & Bridge Procedures

 Bridges are an excellent solution if you want a fixed restoration: one that you don’t have to remove every night since it is cemented in place.

-For crown & bridge, San Francisco patients should choose a dental practice that uses high-quality materials and methods.
+For crown & bridge, Financial District, San Francisco patients should choose a dental practice that uses high-quality materials and methods.
 Dr. Skoulas takes precise measurements during your preparation appointment.
 She always works with established dental labs that prioritize quality.
 When possible, she also chemically bonds the component to add greater strength to your tooth or teeth.

 Well-made crowns and bridges should last years, are less likely to irritate your mouth, and will look more natural.